 If you’ve ever read the government published pamphlets about a mobile home underbelly or how to repair a mobile home belly board you’ll quickly notice that they aren’t particularly worried about cost.
 Every recommendation usually ends with ‘hire a professional.’
-But us regular mobile home owners have budgets and can’t just call up a pro every time we need something fix.
+Unfortunately, regular mobile homeowners have budgets and we can’t just call up a pro every time we need something fixed.
 For us, it’s either DIY or not at all.

-In this article, we cover how important the underbelly of your home is and how to repair a mobile home belly board yourself in one weekend, maybe even one day if you’re organized and have lots of help.
+In this article, we cover how important the underbelly of your home is and how to repair a mobile home belly board.

 - Belly Board Vs Underbelly Vs Vapor Barrier

 - How Does a Belly Board Get Damaged?

 - Damaged Vs Healthy Underbelly and Belly Board